Maharaja Ranjitsinhrao Gaekwad

 Maharaja By No Comments

-Ranjitsinhrao Gaekwad was the titular Maharaja of Baroda from 1988 to 2012.
-He succeeded his elder brother Fatehsinhrao II to the throne when the latter passed away without producing an heir.
-Ranjitsinhrao finished the education at The Maharaja Sayajirao University of Baroda and had a post-graduate degree in fine arts.
-In 1959-60 he worked at the prestigious Royal Academy of Arts, London and was awarded a Diploma in painting.
+Maharaja Ranjitsinhrao Gaekwad served as the titular Maharaja of Baroda from 1988 to 2012.
+He succeeded his elder brother Fatehsinhrao II, who passed away without an heir.
+Ranjitsinhrao completed his education at The Maharaja Sayajirao University of Baroda (MSU), where he earned a post-graduate degree in fine arts.
+His artistic journey took him to the Royal Academy of Arts in London during 1959-60, where he was awarded a Diploma in Painting.

 Author